-Sewing the Seeds of Freedom
+Sewing Seeds of Freedom

 Norton, Kansas 2024